LoveStartLearnBuildTokensResourcesConverseBlog

 Brief

 IETF governance revolves around the simple maxim that engineering is about trade-offs.
 As such, we need clear ways of thinking about how we make decisions.
-We ought to avoid "majority rule" and get to rough consensus decisions which promote the best technical outcomes.
+We ought to avoid simplistic "majority rule" and get to rough consensus decisions which promote the best technical outcomes.

-Minority views must be addressed, with justification.
-Simply having a large majority of people agreeing to dismiss an objection is not enough to claim there is rough consensus; the group must have honestly considered the objection and addressed fully all technical issues.
+Rough consensus is therefore a sort of "exception processing", meant to deal with cases where the person objecting still feels strongly that their objection is valid and must be accommodated.
+In order to reach rough consensus, minority views must be addressed, with justification.
+Simply having a large majority of people agreeing to dismiss an objection is not enough; the group must have honestly considered the objection and fully addressed all technical issues.

 "Rough consensus is about finding the most fertile directions in which to proceed rather than uncovering constraints.
 Constraints in software tend to be relatively few and obvious.
 Possibilities, however, tend to be intimidatingly vast.
 Resisting limiting visions, finding the most fertile direction, and allying with the right people become the primary challenges."